mikaelsimard5/Immunocto/README.md

 The database includes `.png` images of size 64x64 pixels (resolution of 0.325 um/pixel), extracted from H&E images, along with their corresponding binary masks obtained from SAM.
 Each image in the dataset follows a naming convention: `(class)_(cx)_(cy).png`.
 Here, `(cx, cy)` denotes the centroid coordinates of each object within the whole slide image.

-## Use cases of this code
+## Use cases of this repository
-This code can be particularly useful for researchers who:
+Use the scripts in this repository for the following:

-1. Need to extract a larger context around each cell (bounding boxes larger than 64x64 pixels).
+1. Extract larger context around each cell (bounding boxes larger than 64x64 pixels).
-2. Wish to access corresponding immunofluorescence (IF) data.
+2. Access the corresponding immunofluorescence (IF) data.

 ## Example Code
 To utilize the dataset for the above purposes, you can follow these steps to set up and run the provided code: